IElecec/creature-plugin/README.md

 # creature-plugin
-A plugin for a teamwork project.
+This plugin is built a help generate unique creatures with AI.